GeorgeMac/macro.re/content/posts/generic-errors-as.md

 tags: ["go", "errors", "error-handling", "generics"]
 ---

-Im sure someone out there has already thought of this.
+I'm sure someone out there has already thought of this.
 But I stumbled on it when looking at `errors.As` statements in a contribution I was making to [Flipt](https://github.com/flipt-io/flipt).

 ## TL;DR